 When to fly

-Flying to Plymouth will bring you to a popular tourist destination that boasts an attractive coastal location, superb water sports and unique monuments of historical significance.
+A flight to Plymouth will bring you to a popular tourist destination that boasts an attractive coastal location, superb water sports and unique monuments of historical significance.
 This maritime port located on the south coast of Devon in England, has a fascinating history that is interconnected with its oceanic setting.
 As a centre of naval power and an important shipping port, it is most famous as the place from where the Pilgrim Fathers made their voyage to settle in the New World at New Plymouth in 1620.
 Within the historic Barbican area of the city, you can visit The Mayflower Steps, which marks the place of the Mayflower's departure.
 The city's lengthy history can be easily discovered on foot by visiting some of the many local historic buildings.
 The Prysten House on Finewell Street is one of the oldest surviving buildings, dating back to 1500, and is now a working museum.
 At the eastern end of Plymouth Hoe stands the Royal Citadel, a large fort built in the 1660s, which was an important defensive structure for more than a hundred years.
 A further exploration of Plymouth Hoe is rewarded with panoramic views over the city and Plymouth Sound.
 Here stand a number of interesting monuments, including a statue of Sir Francis Drake and Smeatons Tower, a former lighthouse and memorial.
 The city's surroundings also offer plenty of interesting features that are worth a visit.
 Dartmoor National Park is a short drive to the north east, an area of protected moorland that is renowned for its ancient standing stones, myths and legends.

 Getting around Plymouth